-If you choose to enroll in one of the great accredited Certified Nursing Assistant programs in Alabama, you’ll be entering a career in healthcare that is among the fastest-growing in the state.
-We detail what to do about certification and training, plus we show all the information that shows how much the career is growing and what to expect in the future.
+There are many great Certified Nursing Assistant programs in Alabama to choose from and we detail them for you below.
+One of the careers in healthcare that is among the fastest-growing in the country and state of Alabama, nursing assisting is a great allied health career to choose for your future.
+We detail what to do to go about getting your CNA certification and your training, plus we show all the information that shows how much the career is growing and what to expect in the future.

 How to become a CNA in Alabama

 The (ADPH) Alabama Department of Health regulates Alabama nursing assistants.
 Employment eligibility within the state of Alabama requires the completion of all of the ADPH’s training certification requirements and that nursing assistants get listed on the Alabama Certified Nurse Aide Registry.
 Follow our guide below and you will be on your way to becoming a CNA in Alabama.

 Here is a list of the common requirements for entry in to Alabama nursing assistant classes and becoming an Alabama CNA.

 Have current immunizations for tuberculosis, hepatitis-B and possibly others diseases (varies by school)

 Have a current Healthcare Provider level CPR certification

 Step 2 – Enroll in an ADHP-approved CNA training program